 Change That Lasts is a new strengths-based, needs-led approach that supports survivors of all forms of violence against women, and their children, to build resilience, and leads to independence.

 For many women, when they first disclose they are experiencing abuse they are not given a supportive response.
-No one consults them about how best to help make them safer, despite the fact that nobody knows the perpetrator better than they do.
+Women are not asked for their views on what would make them safer, despite the fact that nobody knows the perpetrator better than they do.

 Often women who disclose abuse are assessed by professionals for risk, which then determines what level of support they are given, and often those assessed at lower risk are offered a lower level of support.
-We believe that with risk being the indicator or gateway to support, women are getting a less tailored package of support and then struggle to escape the abuse permanently.
+We believe that this can prevent women identified at ‘lower risk’ getting stuck in abuse without the right support to escape the abuse permanently.

-We want to change that and ensure that support is offered based on a women’s needs and that builds on her strengths and resources available to her so that she can build her independence, recover from the trauma she has experienced and get her life back.
+We want to change that and ensure that support is offered based on a women’s needs and that builds on her strengths and resources available to her.
+With the rights she can build her independence, recover from the trauma she has experienced and get her life back.

 Our decades of experience working with survivors, and the evidence of research, have taught us a better way.
 By listening to women we can provide help earlier and make sure its effects actually last.

-‘Change That Lasts’ is a new approach that places the survivor at the heart and builds responses around her needs and the strengths and resources available to her.
+‘Change That Lasts’ is a new approach that places the survivor at the heart and builds responses around her.

-Too often this approach is considered too complicated and too expensive.
-So to make it clearer, we have created some infographics, visualising these women’s journeys, and the journeys they could have taken.
-These illustrate the enormous cost, in human and financial terms, of not listening to women and responding to their needs.
+Too often this approach is considered too complicated and too expensive by those who fund our services.
+To make it clearer, we have created some infographics, visualising these women’s journeys, and the journeys they could have taken.
+These illustrate the enormous cost, in human and financial terms, of not listening to women and not responding to their needs.

 We’re going to keep advocating for a response to all forms of violence against women that has women at its centre.

-‘Change That Lasts’ consists of 3 strands, which, if all 3 are working in coordination, can:
+‘Change That Lasts’ consists of three strands, which, if all three are working in coordination, can: